-Almost everyone is familiar with anxiety called “claustrophobia”, which is a fear of enclosed spaces, but the term “agrophobia” only a few of you have probably heard.
-It is often customary to interpret the term by means of an opposite interpretation to claustrophobia, as “fear of open spaces”, but in fact it is not such a fear.
-People experience anxiety in a variety of places and in different situations.
-There are those who overcome them and there are those who are affected by anxiety dramatically and turn their lives into a series of limitations, uncomfortable and they find it difficult to live as they lived before the anxiety appeared.
-What is behind the concept of “agrophobia”?
-And how does the subject connect to anxieties and the human body?
-You can read about this in the next article.
+Almost everyone is familiar with the anxiety named “claustrophobia”: the fear of closed spaces, but only a few people are familiar with the term “agoraphobia”.
+It is often interpreted as the opposite of claustrophobia, meaning the fear of open spaces, but in fact this is not such a fear.
+People experience anxiety in various places and in different situations.
+Some manage to overcome it and some are dramatically influenced by their anxieties, which make their lives very limited.
+They suffer inconvenience and have trouble living the way they used to before the anxiety entered their lives.
+What does the term “agoraphobia” stand for?
+And how is it related to anxieties and the human body?
+You can read about it in the following article.

 © 2022 All rights reserved to אורה גולן | טיפול בחרדות ובפחדים.